zeroknowledgediscovery/phnx/README.md

 ## License

-This project is licensed under the GPL2 License.
+This project is licensed under the GNU Affero General Public License v3.0